Manamagan Thevai: Cast

+Tamil version

+The uncredited cast includes T. N Sivathanu as Karadipatti Zamindar Ananda Rangam and K. D. Santhanam as Ponnambalam.

+Telugu version

 Production

 Manamagan Thevai was based on the American film The Fabulous Senorita (1952).
 It was produced by P. S. Ramakrishna Rao and his wife Bhanumathi under their company Bharani Pictures.
 Rao also served as director, while Bhanumathi played the female lead.
 The film was produced as a Tamil-Telugu bilingual (the Telugu version titled as Varudu Kaavaali), with Sivaji Ganesan playing the male lead in Tamil, and Jaggayya replacing him in Telugu.
 Devika was cast on Bhanumathi's recommendation, and was credited as Premila.

 Soundtrack

 The music was composed by G. Ramanathan.
-Lyrics were written by K. D. Santhanam, A. Maruthakasi and Thanjai N. Ramaiah Dass.
 A carnatic Kriti composed by Ghanam Krishna Iyer in the raga Bhairavi was used in the film, sung by Bhanumathi.
 The song "Pambara Kannale" belongs to Baila, a Sri Lankan musical genre.
 It was later sampled in the song "En Peru Meenakumari", composed by Devi Sri Prasad for Kanthaswamy (2009).

 Reception

-Manamagan Thevai was a commercial success, running for over 100 days in theatres.
+Kanthan of Kalki criticised the film for its screenplay and felt the characters were unenjoyable.
+Despite this, Manamagan Thevai was a commercial success, running for over 100 days in theatres.